MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-remote-network-health-logs.md

 ## Download logs

+A **Download** button is available on all logs, both within Global Secure Access and Microsoft Entra Monitoring and helath.
 You can download logs as a JSON or CSV file.
 For more information, see [How to download logs](~/identity/monitoring-health/howto-download-logs.md).

 To narrow down the results of the logs, select **Add filter**.
 You can filter by: